Led By: Plan International and ILO

 Resources

-This case study describes how agricultural actors in Niger collaborated to address hazardous child labour in agriculture.
+This case study describes a new approach to centre-based services and cash assistance to address child labour in Turkey.

-This case study describes how child-friendly spaces provided holistic (prevention) activities and psychosocial support for children in child labour in Rakhine State, Myanmar.
+This case study describes how mobile child-friendly spaces supported children in child labour and home-bound girls in vulnerable communities in Jordan.

 Webinars